 - appinfo/: Contains app metadata and configuration

+- controller/: Contains the controllers

 - css/: Contains the CSS

 - js/: Contains the JavaScript files

-- lib/Controller/: Contains the controllers

-- lib/: Contains the other class files of your app

 - templates/: Contains the templates

 - tests/: Contains the tests

 1.5 Navigation and Pre-App configuration

 The appinfo/app.php is the first file that is loaded and executed in ownCloud.
 Depending on the purpose of the app it usually just contains the navigation setup, and maybe Background Jobs (Cron) and Hooks registrations.
 This is how an example appinfo/app.php could look like: